-Reconstruction Efficiency While reconstruction efficiency is difficult to measure, one could achieve the maximum efficiency with the maximum possible segmentation.
-However, the channel count would be excessive (and expensive); $[1 \text{ cm x 1 mm pads}] \rightarrow 2.4 \text{ x } 10^6 \text{ multi-hit channels}$.
+Reconstruction Efficiency While reconstruction efficiency is difficult to measure, one could achieve the maximum efficiency using the maximum segmentation possible with a GEM or MicroMegas amplification TPC.
+However, the channel count would be excessive (and expensive); $[1 \text{ cm x 1 mm pads}] \rightarrow 2.4 \text{ x } 10^6 \text{ multi-hit channels}$ .
 To build the optimal detector, measure the reconstruction efficiency with respect to the detector segmentation, determine the minimum segmentation that provides the "full" efficiency.
-The goal of this work is to measure the reconstruction efficiency and optimize the design for a TPC in the "Large Detector" design, incorporating as many real detector effects as possible (pad size, charge spreading, inefficient pads, noise), for complicated physics events simulating Linear Collider processes, and using pattern recognition that starts with pad level information.
+The goal of this work is to measure the reconstruction efficiency and thereby optimize the design for a TPC in the "Large Detector" design, incorporating as many real detector effects as possible ( pad size, charge spreading, inefficient pads, noise ), for complicated physics events simulating Linear Collider processes, and using pattern recognition that starts with pad level information.
 Many thanks to Mike Ronan for wrapping the Cornell reconstruction code in Java and providing a access to lcd simulation events in .sio format.